 • A suite of PCs with internet access and a Colour Laser Printer

 • Homework Club takes place in the LRC Monday to Thursday

 • Homework tasks can be completed, with one to one teacher support and access to all the resources available in the LRC.

-• We run Book Clubs, a Reading Club and Book Fairs, enabling everyone to purchase and read about the latest books around
+• We run Book Clubs and a Reading Club, enabling everyone to read about the latest books around

 • Special Events take place in the LRC to celebrate dates such as Roald Dahl Day, World Book Day and The Eisteddfod.